-Driven by the art of humiliation and misdirection, he lead the investigative bodies on a piece of string, complimented by an inordinate amount of good fortune, to elude capture throughout his manifesto of evil during the late 1960's and early 1970's.
+Driven by the art of humiliation and misdirection he led the investigative bodies on a piece of string, complimented by an inordinate amount of good fortune, to elude capture throughout his manifesto of evil during the late 1960's and early 1970's.

-Although his correspondence to the newspapers eventually dwindled away, it may be that two of his later letters, despite being shorter by comparison held the biggest key to unraveling, or at the very least taking us into the very footprints of a killer.
+Although his correspondence to the newspapers eventually dwindled away, it may be that two of his later letters despite being shorter by comparison, that held the biggest key to unraveling or at the very least guiding us into the very footprints of a killer.

 Kevin Robert Brooks steps into the mind of the Zodiac killer, believing he is slowly drawing his suspect out of the shadows and into the light, as one and the same.

-On the face of it little can be gleaned from these two short messages, but that is until you compare these two letters, along with others, and place them alongside articles sent by Donald Lee Bujok to the Billings Gazette in the 1970's.
+On the face of it, little can be gleaned from these two short messages, that is until you compare these two letters to others, and place them alongside articles sent by Donald Lee Bujok to the Billings Gazette in the 1970's.

-On a previous post it was shown that Donald Lee Bujok sent numerous literary observations, on various social issues of the day, thereby giving us a tantalizing glimpse into the psyche of what drove him, or as possibly the author, luring us into a game of 'cat and mouse', toying with authorities, seeing if they could connect the dots between the Billings Gazette articles and the Zodiac paraphernalia that had streamed from the pen of a killer for virtually half a decade.
+In a previous post it was shown that Donald Lee Bujok sent numerous literary observations on various social issues of the day, thereby giving us a tantalizing glimpse into the psyche of what drove him, or possibly indicated that the author was luring us into a game of 'cat and mouse' and was toying with authorities, seeing if they could connect the dots between the Billings Gazette articles and the Zodiac paraphernalia that had streamed from the pen of a killer for virtually half a decade.

-One of the most interesting letters he sent to the Billings Gazette was his reference to the Exorcist film dated June 2nd 1974, approximately four months after the Zodiac sent the Exorcist Letter to the San Francisco Chronicle on January 29th 1974, and in the article he ridiculed the idea of possession and thoughts of the supernatural, not unlike Zodiac's statement at the top of the Exorcist Letter where he states 'I saw and think the Exorcist was the best satirical comedy that I have ever seen'.
+One of the most interesting letters he sent to the Billings Gazette was his reference to the Exorcist film dated June 2nd 1974, approximately four months after the Zodiac mailed the Exorcist Letter to the San Francisco Chronicle on January 29th 1974.

-The second interesting piece of the article is contained in only one word, he signs the foot of the letter with the word 'Skoal', which is Danish Old Norse meaning cheers or good health, reminiscent of the SLA letter's unusual footnote, stating 'an old Norse word meaning "Kill".
+The second interesting piece of the article is contained in only one word.
+Donald Lee Bujok signed the foot of the letter with the word 'Skoal', which is Danish Old Norse meaning cheers or good health, reminiscent of the SLA letter's unusual footnote, stating 'an old Norse word meaning "Kill".